Nissin Menya Yukikaze Sapporo Miso Ramen Instant Noodles

 The yellow noodles are slightly curly and have a nicely bouncy texture.

-Finally, according to the ingredient list, the soup base of this instant ramen consists of miso, pork extract, lard, spices, powdered miso paste, vegetable fat and oil, sugars, protein hydrolysate, chicken oil, egg powder, pork seasoning, emulsified oil, flavor oil, dextrin, Niboshi (dried small sardine) powder, and seafood seasoning.
+Lastly, according to the ingredient list, the soup base of this instant ramen consists of miso, pork extract, lard, spices, powdered miso paste, vegetable fat and oil, sugars, protein hydrolysate, chicken oil, egg powder, pork seasoning, emulsified oil, flavor oil, dextrin, Niboshi (dried small sardine) powder, and seafood seasoning.